-Between 1999 and 2002, Uta returned to good health, good spirits, and a renewed zest for running.
-In 1999, she was accepted as a member of USA Track and Field, which gives her the privilege of representing the USA in competition.
-And her joy was made complete when she was sworn in as a United States citizen on July 3, 2004 in a special ceremony—fittingly close to the finish line of the Boston Marathon.
+Between 2000 and 2002, Uta returned to good health and a renewed zest for running.
+In 1999, she had been accepted as a member of USA Track and Field, which gave her the privilege of representing the USA in competition.

-Uta also continued to realize her potential as a competitive athlete as she turned her attention to shorter distance Masters races in 2005.
+Uta continued to realize her potential as a competitive athlete, turning her focus to shorter distance Masters races in 2005.
 Today, she enjoys participating in running and biking events, most of them for charitable causes.
-She also participates in training runs and bike tours with her friends and clients, often using the events as part of her seminars.
+She also joins in training runs and bike tours with her friends and clients, often using these events as part of her seminars “Running To Freedom™.”

 Sharing the Dream

-In 2004, during a new chapter of her athletic career and life, Uta has formulated a program that allows her to share her love for the sport and her joy of running and fitness.
+In 2004, adding a new chapter to her athletic career and life, Uta formulated a program that allows her to share her love for the sport and her enthusiasm for running and fitness.
 “I saw people struggling with what came naturally to me and I became convinced I could help them.” she said.
-“I formulated a concept, the fundamental aspects for the philosophy of Take The Magic Step®, through which I hope to share my love of exercise, the outdoors, and healthy nutrition.
+“I formulated a concept—the fundamental aspects for the philosophy of Take The Magic Step®—through which I share my appreciation of our freedom and my love of exercise, the outdoors, and healthy nutrition.
 What I had been through gave me the vision to help others as I continue to learn from people who inspire us.”

 Thus Take The Magic Step® was born.

-Of great importance to her as she shifted her focus away from that of a full-time professional athlete was the freedom to spend more time helping others and to be involved in charity work.
+As Uta shifted her focus away from that of a full-time professional athlete of great importance to her was the freedom to spend more time helping others and to be dedicated to her work with her charity partners.
 In early 2008, together with Michael Reger, she established the Take The Magic Step Foundation™ to expand the ability to help children and adults facing health or economic hardships.

-Ultimately it is her life’s goal to have a positive impact on others.
-She said: “I have always believed, and still do, that love, a warm-hearted touch, sensitive empathy, and light words of understanding, combined with the right interest and knowledge, can move mountains.
+Ultimately it is her life’s goal to use her inner joyfulness and experiences to impact others in a positive manner.
+She said: “I have always believed, and still do, that love, warm-hearted care, sensitive empathy, and light words of understanding, combined with the right interest and knowledge, can move mountains.
 I hope to gracefully share a common goal with others who seek a happier, more satisfying, and healthier lifestyle.
 Thankfully, my blessings as an athlete have granted me opportunities that will have benefits that last long after my competitive days are over.”

-In conjunction with these labors of love, Uta actively broadens her knowledge about the correlation between health, fitness, athletics, and one’s spiritual being.
-Consequently, she is constantly furthering what is already a profound comprehension of inspiration, fitness, nutrition, natural medicine, and yoga.
+Uta continually broadens her knowledge about the correlation between fitness, health, athletics, and one’s spiritual being and longevity.
+She is constantly furthering her already profound comprehension of inspiration, fitness, nutrition, natural medicine, and yoga.

-Her understanding of the complex and intriguing relationship between one’s physical and mental being enables her to share her ideas and theories with others at her clinics, seminars, and speaking engagements.
-The foundation of her presentations was inspired by this quote from the Roman poet Juvenal: “Mens sana in corpore sano”—A healthy mind in a healthy body.”
+Her understanding of the complex and intriguing relationship between one’s physical and mental wellbeing enables her to share her ideas and theories with others.
+One cornerstone of her presentations, seminars and writings was inspired by this quote from the Roman poet Juvenal: “Mens sana in corpore sano”—A healthy mind in a healthy body.”

-In formats that range from formal presentations to interactive sessions with groups or individuals, Uta reflects on her life in the hopes of prompting audience members and participants to do the same.
+In formats that range from formal presentations to interactive coaching sessions with groups or individuals, Uta reflects on her life in the hopes of prompting audience members and participants to do the same.
+She discusses how she developed her abilities—the role of feeling inspired and integrating exercise as part of one’s life—and how the state of mind factors in.
+Along the journey, she draws parallels to one’s life experiences.
 “It is important to assess one’s being and challenge one’s life direction by asking difficult questions and then sincerely answering them with an open heart,” she says.
-For instance: